rhielab/TENET_2.0/README.md

 ###### track_top_n_genes
 	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create UCSC genome browser tracks for above

+###### hypoGposStates
+	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their linked hypomethylated enhancers (hypoGpos)

+	F: Don't generate the activity status table for top transcriptional regulators and their linked hypomethylated enhancers

+###### hyperGposStates
+	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their linked hypermethylated enhancers (hyperGpos)

+	F: Don't generate the activity status table for top transcriptional regulators and their linked hypermethylated enhancers

+###### hypoGnegStates
+	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their negatively-linked hypomethylated enhancers (hypoGneg)

+	F: Don't generate the activity status table for top transcriptional regulators and their negatively-linked hypomethylated enhancers

+###### hyperGnegStates
+	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their negatively-linked hypermethylated enhancers (hyperGneg)

+	F: Don't generate the activity status table for top transcriptional regulators and their negatively-linked hypermethylated enhancers

 ###### hypoGposCScatter
 	T: Make complex scatterplots for hypomethylated enhancers to genes positively linked (hypoGpos) using files in ./external.data/otherinfo (Purity, CNV, SM datasets)